Full name: Republic of Malta

 Malta produces almost all its electricity from oil, and energy costs, which are some of the highest in Europe, have become an issue.
 The government is looking into the potential of solar and wind power and Malta and Tunisia are currently discussing the commercial exploitation of petrochemicals on their shared continental shelf.

 Malta has managed to maintain a relatively low unemployment rate of less than 4%, mainly because of constant economic growth and by policies encouraging continuous training for the labour force.
 Malta ranks high on global inward foreign direct investment comparisons and is among the top twenty countries most likely to sustain economic growth.
 Malta didn’t suffer in the same way as other jurisdictions during the Eurozone crisis, because of low debt and sound banking.
 Malta regularly ranks within the top 30 financial systems on the World Economic Forum’s Global Competitiveness Report and placed 36th overall in the 2018 Global Competitiveness Index.

 Another major factor in Malta’s economic growth has been its property market, helped by the fact that Malta does not have a property tax.
 Because of pressure from population growth and foreign direct investors, the property market has been in constant boom, especially in towns like St Julian’s, Sliema and Gzira and around the harbour area.

-The main mode of public transport in Malta is bus, offering a cheap and frequent service to many parts of Malta and Gozo with the majority of buses departing from a terminus in Valletta.
+The main mode of public transport in Malta is bus, offering a cheap, frequent service to many parts of Malta and Gozo with the majority of buses departing from a terminus in Valletta.
 There are also frequent daily car and passenger ferry crossings between Malta and Gozo.
-Car ownership is very high in Malta considering the size and population density of the country.

 Citizenship by Investment